cordero-c-perez/ANOVA/README.md

 #### one\_factor.r

-A script file containg the code used in the “.rmd” files.
+A script file containing the code used in the “.rmd” files.

 #### README.rmd